 The sarcastic form asks the player if they have “permanent feeling damage” or if they “require a tissue for the tears.”
 The paper was handed out to the players before a play-off game last month, according to the Wyoming Tribune.

 At a public meeting last week, the Johnson County School District board announced that Pat Lynch would resign as head football coach for the Buffalo Bisons and as a weightlifting coach.
 However, Lynch kept his position as the school’s guidance counselor, under the stipulation of administrative supervision.

-The document, obtained by K2 Radio in Wyoming, also featured a “reasons for filing this report” section where the person could check boxes by the relevant issues, including “I am thin skinned,” “I have woman like hormones” and “I am a cry baby.”
+The document also featured a “reasons for filing this report” section where the person could check boxes by the relevant issues, including “I am thin skinned,” “I have woman like hormones” and “I am a cry baby.”

 It also included other more vulgar options.
 Below the list, there is a line for the “name of ‘Real Man’ who hurt your sensitive little feelings.”

 “We, as a company, take hurt feelings very seriously.
 If you don’t have a mommy that can give you a hug and make it all better, please let your supervisor know and we can provide you with a surrogate,” the form read.
 “If you need them, diapers, midol and a ‘blanky’ can also be supplied.”

 At the bottom, there were three lines for signatures, the “name [of] little sissy filing report,” “girly-man signature,” “real-man signature (person being accused)” and the supervisor.